LittleRobotGuys/its-spreading/README.md

 ## 💽 Installation

 Simply download it from [Godot Asset Library](https://godotengine.org/asset-library/asset/1880).

-Alternatively download or clone this repository and copy the contents of the `addons` folder to your own project's `addons` folder.

-Then:

-- Go to Project Settings
-- Switch to the Plugins tab
-- Enable the plugin
-- Switch to the General tab
-- Turn on Advanced Settings toggle
-- Scroll down the settings tree and select Aseprite Importers section
-- Specify the path to Aseprite executable file

 ## 👷‍♀️ How to use

 After installing the plugin, the project will support `.ase`- and `.aseprite`-files.